 Fire and Ice communicates with the public through a variety of complementary means, including DEW efforts, economic development partnerships, academic publications and presentations, and stakeholder outreach.
-Through these venues, F&I disseminates information about project progress to five target audiences: K-12 students; communities in research areas; academics and science professionals; policymakers; and the public.
+Through these venues, F&I disseminates information about project progress to K-12 students; communities in research areas; academics and science professionals; policymakers; and the public.

 External communications efforts reach a broad and diverse audience through a mix of traditional and new media.
 F&I also co-sponsors science speakers through the “Science for Alaska” series; holds “Science Pub” events, in which F&I scientists share their research in a relaxed setting; and partners to conduct annual science training workshops for tour guides.
 These efforts are complemented by a robust online presence, including this website as well as social media posts on Facebook, Twitter, YouTube, Instagram, Issuu, and other platforms.